-Cancer-fighting immunotherapy recommended for FDA approval
+'Astounding' second-chance cancer drug heading for FDA approval

 By modifying immune cell DNA, this method could, in theory, lead to other cancers -- a longtime concern for gene therapy.
 But researchers have found no cases of this happening with the CAR-T treatment so far.
 Brody said it could take decades to conclusively say this does not happen.

-"We've never seen this theoretical thing," Brody said, arguing that the chance of this happening is certainly smaller than the certain death of relapsed cancer.
+"We've never seen this theoretical thing," Brody said, arguing that the chance of any adverse event happening is certainly smaller than the certain death of relapsed cancer.
 "It's not an opinion.
 This is straightforward numbers."

-Brody said that personalized immunotherapy treatments like this one require that patients use their own immune cells because they would "almost never (find) a match."
+Brody said personalized immunotherapy treatments like this one require that patients use their own immune cells because they would "almost never (find) a match" in an off-the-shelf product.

 "You can put someone else's red blood cells into you," he said.
 "You can almost never put someone's (immune) cells into you."